It has been shown already that the

 Believers who

-died in the tribulation are raised after the Second Advent
+died during the tribulation are raised after the Second Advent

 |